paescebu/CustomKeyboardKit/README.md

 ## Complete Example
-Check out the video below for the following example code and see how it works perfectly side by side with native keyboards.
+Check out the video below for the following example code and see how it works perfectly side-by-side with native keyboards.

 ```swift
 struct ContentView: View {